astefanutti/kms-glsl/README.md

 KMS GLSL is a command line tool that runs OpenGL fragment shaders, using the [DRM/KMS Linux kernel subsystem](https://en.wikipedia.org/wiki/Direct_Rendering_Manager).
 It runs shaders fullscreen, and does not require any windowing system, like X or Wayland.

-It has initially been developed to run shaders from [Shadertoy](https://www.shadertoy.com), on the [Raspberry Pi](#raspberry-pi), using the VC4/V3D KMS driver, that exposes OpenGL ES 3.1 (as of December 2020).
+It has initially been developed to run shaders from [Shadertoy](https://www.shadertoy.com), on the [Raspberry Pi](#raspberry-pi), using the VC4/V3D KMS driver, that supports OpenGL ES 3.1 (as of January 2023).
 However, it should work with any GPU and display controller hardware, provided a DRM/KMS driver is available.

 In the following picture, this [Shadertoy shader](https://www.shadertoy.com/view/MsX3Wj) runs on the official Raspberry Pi 7″ touchscreen monitor, connected to a Raspberry Pi 4<sup name="a1">[1](#f1)</sup>: